VG Tutorial Part 1: Learn How You Can Produce Authentic Guitar Performances Within Minutes

 And there you go!
 If you like, analyze the MIDI file for the difference between MIDI notes that select phrases, and MIDI notes that actually play notes.
 C4 plays a role here!

-If this inspired you to go ahead and get to know Virtual Guitarist IRON a bit better, click onto the “I” bubble in the plugin window, then “Read Manual”, and follow the quick Walkthrough from page 13.
+If this guitar tutorial inspired you to go ahead and get to know Virtual Guitarist IRON a bit better, check out the manual.
+Click onto the “I” bubble in the plugin window, then “Read Manual”, and follow the quick Walkthrough from page 13.

 So, I hope you had fun.
-In the next part, we analyze in-depth the techniques used in creation of this clip and how you can learn from it for your own Virtual Guitarist IRON experience.
+In the next part of our guitar tutorial, we take an in-depth look into the techniques used in creation of this clip.
+Take something away and use it for your own Virtual Guitarist IRON productions!

-Peter Gorges is the co-inventor of the Virtual Guitarist concept in 2001, a sound-designer, writer, studio keyboardist and serial music technology entrepreneur.
-His company Wizoo released the very first Virtual Guitarist with Steinberg, and he’s also the co-founder of the team behind the new Virtual Guitarist series.
+Peter Gorges is the co-inventor of the Virtual Guitarist concept in 2001.
+He is a sound-designer, writer, studio keyboardist and serial music technology entrepreneur.
+His company Wizoo released the very first Virtual Guitarist with Steinberg.
+He is also the co-founder of the team behind the new Virtual Guitarist series.